Phrenology: History

 Phrenology was mostly discredited as a scientific theory by the 1840s.
 This was due only in part to a growing amount of evidence against phrenology.
 Phrenologists had never been able to agree on the most basic mental organ numbers, going from 27 to over 40, and had difficulty locating the mental organs.
 Phrenologists relied on cranioscopic readings of the skull to find organ locations.
 Jean Pierre Flourens' experiments on the brains of pigeons indicated that the loss of parts of the brain either caused no loss of function, or the loss of a completely different function than what had been attributed to it by phrenology.
 Flourens' experiment, while not perfect, seemed to indicate that Gall's supposed organs were imaginary.
 Scientists had also become disillusioned with phrenology since its exploitation with the middle and working classes by entrepreneurs.
 The popularization had resulted in the simplification of phrenology and mixing in it of principles of physiognomy, which had from the start been rejected by Gall as an indicator of personality.
 Phrenology from its inception was tainted by accusations of promoting materialism and atheism, and being destructive of morality.
-These were all factors which led to the downfall of phrenology.
+These were all factors that led to the downfall of phrenology.
 Recent studies, using modern day technology like Magnetic Resonance Imaging have further disproven phrenology claims.

 During the early 20th century, a revival of interest in phrenology occurred, partly because of studies of evolution, criminology and anthropology (as pursued by Cesare Lombroso).
 The most famous British phrenologist of the 20th century was the London psychiatrist Bernard Hollander (1864–1934).
 His main works, The Mental Function of the Brain (1901) and Scientific Phrenology (1902), are an appraisal of Gall's teachings.
 Hollander introduced a quantitative approach to the phrenological diagnosis, defining a method for measuring the skull, and comparing the measurements with statistical averages.

 In Belgium, Paul Bouts (1900–1999) began studying phrenology from a pedagogical background, using the phrenological analysis to define an individual pedagogy.
 Combining phrenology with typology and graphology, he coined a global approach known as psychognomy.
 Bouts, a Roman Catholic priest, became the main promoter of renewed 20th-century interest in phrenology and psychognomy in Belgium.
 He was also active in Brazil and Canada, where he founded institutes for characterology.
 His works Psychognomie and Les Grandioses Destinées individuelle et humaine dans la lumière de la Caractérologie et de l'Evolution cérébro-cranienne are considered standard works in the field.
 In the latter work, which examines the subject of paleoanthropology, Bouts developed a teleological and orthogenetical view on a perfecting evolution, from the paleo-encephalical skull shapes of prehistoric man, which he considered still prevalent in criminals and savages, towards a higher form of mankind, thus perpetuating phrenology's problematic racializing of the human frame.
 Bouts died on March 7, 1999.
 His work has been continued by the Dutch foundation PPP (Per Pulchritudinem in Pulchritudine), operated by Anette Müller, one of Bouts' students.